Before Sessions

 Paper writing service/ghost writer

-For the most part, we don't see students who are buying papers or having someone else write the entire paper.
+For the most part, we do not see students who are buying papers or having someone else write the entire paper.
 But it has happened.
 You might recognize this issue if a student seems particularly clueless about the content of the paper, has no idea what words in the paper mean (advanced or technical vocabulary), or has strange lapses/elevations in style or vocabulary level.
-Please do not accuse a student.
-A professional and tactful response might be to simply report what you are noticing:
+Do not accuse a student; instead, a professional and tactful response might be to simply report what you are noticing:

 Consultant: "I'm noticing that the style and vocabulary changes abruptly right here and here in your paper.
 I'm wondering why that happens.
 Can you tell me about your writing process?"